Tripsiir/UH-stat-bioinf/connectivity-scores/connectivity-scores-report.md

 ## [5] "tioguanine"
 ```

-We define the set of reference profiles as all the compounds in the cluster, except for one (*metformin* in this example).
+We first define the set of reference profiles as all the compounds in the cluster, except for one (*metformin* in this example).
 Next, the query set contains all the compounds in the cluster.
 This can be thought of conceptually as treating the reference set as the known profile or the profile of interest, and searching for similar profiles in the query set.
 For the MFA, it is important to keep in mind that the compounds are treated as variables or features, whereas the genes are observations.
-The genes are shared between the reference and query set, but the variables will differ.
+The genes are shared between the reference and query set, but the variables (compounds) will differ.

 ```r